The Agonist: Orphans, Days Before the World Wept and disbandment (2019–2023)

-On June 7, 2019, the band released a new single "In Vertigo".
-Their album Orphans was then released on September 20, 2019 through Rodeostar Records.
+On June 7, 2019, the band released the single "In Vertigo".
+Their album Orphans was released on September 20, 2019 through Rodeostar Records.
 Orphans was nominated as Metal/Hard Music Album of the Year at the Juno Awards of 2020.

 From January 7–11, 2020, the band took part in the 70000 Tons of Metal cruise, which was 37 metal bands playing, at sea, on the "Royal Caribbean Independence of the Seas".
-The day before departure, Kells announced that he would be unable to go on the cruise, and that he has been banned from entering the United States for five years.
-Kells issued an explanation, and announced that Pavlo Haikalis would be filling in for him.
-The Agonist was also booked to tour the western US in support of Fleshgod Apocalypse, but those dates were cancelled due to Covid restrictions.
-The band did travel to Portugal, however, for Laurus Nobilis Music Famalicão 2020.
+The day before departure, Kells announced that he would be unable to go on the cruise, and that he was banned from entering the United States for five years.
+Kells issued an explanation, and announced that Pavlo Haikalis would fill in for him.
+The Agonist was booked to tour the western US in support of Fleshgod Apocalypse, but those dates were cancelled due to Covid restrictions.
+The band traveled to Portugal for Laurus Nobilis Music Famalicão 2020.

-On September 9, 2021, the band released their new song "Remnants in Time".
+On September 9, 2021, the band released the song "Remnants in Time".
 On October 15, they released the EP Days Before the World Wept.

 On May 10, 2023, the band disbanded due to "a mix of personal, financial and industry related issues".

 Musical style

-The Agonist are known primarily for both White-Gluz and Psarakis' integration of both death growls and clean vocals, and Marino's use of two or more intersecting melodies and unorthodox chords which often feature wide intervals and octave displacements.
-Themes revolve around moral concerns such as animal rights, societal dilemmas, and the state of the world.
+The Agonist are known primarily for both White-Gluz and Psarakis' integration of death growls and clean vocals, and Marino's use of two or more intersecting melodies and unorthodox chords that often feature wide intervals and octave displacements.
+Themes revolve around animal rights, societal dilemmas, and the state of the world.